 At this time, Mobile Suit Gundam: Bonds of the Battlefield II has a total of 22 different mobile suits that players may control.
 By standard, players will have access to the three mobile suits associated with each faction.
 Playing the game on a consistent basis will allow players to unlock the mechs.

-Because it is a cooperative game, you and your teammates will need to work together to eliminate opponent mobile suits and bases in order to emerge victorious.
-In addition, given that the events of the video game actually occur during the events of the One Year War, there are unique sequences that are based on the anime from 1979.
+Since it is a cooperative game, you and your teammates will need to work together to eliminate opponent mobile suits and bases in order to emerge victorious.
+In addition, given that the events of the video game actually occur during the events of the One-Year War, there are unique sequences that are based on the anime from 1979.

 Dynasty Warriors Gundam Reborn